Association For The Preservation Of Clear Lake

 How does Association For The Preservation Of Clear Lake spend its money?

 Association For The Preservation Of Clear Lake directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Association For The Preservation Of Clear Lake tax-deductible?